Online Safety Policy 2024.docx

 Why is Internet use important?

-• The purpose of Internet use in Roselyn House School / The RHISE Service is to raise educational standards, to promote student achievement, to support the professional work of staff and to enhance our management information and business administration systems.
+• The purpose of Internet use in Roselyn House School is to raise educational standards, to promote student achievement, to support the professional work of staff and to enhance our management information and business administration systems.

 • Internet use is a part of the statutory curriculum and a necessary tool for staff, students and parents/ carers.